thanhnguyenduong/thanhnguyenduong.github.io/_posts/2020-04-30-SoccerPlayersCaseStudyProjectAnalysis.md

 We will explore if there are any trends in player history, country of origin, and popularity in applying this data

 ### Dataset
 The data is for the 2017-2018 season of the Premier League.
-The dataset was sourced from Kaggle at the following link: https://www.kaggle.com/mauryashubham/english-premier-league-players-dataset
+The dataset was sourced from Kaggle at the following [Kaggle link](https://www.kaggle.com/mauryashubham/english-premier-league-players-dataset)

 The variables in the dataset are as follows:
 1) Name - Name of the player
 2) Club - Club of the player
 3) Age - Age of the player
-Nguyen-Duong DSC 550 2
 4) Position - The usual position of the player
 5) Position Category - Divided into four categories: Attackers, Midfielders, Defenders, Goalkeepers
 6) Market Value - Value on transfermrkt.com on July 20th, 2017